 Zagreb To Plitvice Lakes By Car

 For those of you who relish the opportunity to explore and discover a new country at your own pace, renting a car in Zagreb is the best choice.
-All major car rental companies have one or more offices in the Croatian capital, which makes finding the perfect car, as well as comparing prices, super-easy.
+All major car rental companies have one or more offices in the Croatian capital, making finding the perfect vehicle and comparing prices super-easy.

 Once you’ve got your wheels, it’s time to leave the bustling city behind and head into the glorious Croatian countryside.
 Driving in Croatia, by the way, is a piece of cake.
 You’ve absolutely nothing to worry about.
 However, if you do happen to desire some peace of mind before your trip, you can read our detailed Croatian driving guide here.

 The first leg of the drive from Zagreb to Plitvice Lakes couldn’t be any easier.
-Simply take the E65 out of the city, southwest toward Karlovac.
+Take the E65 out of the city, southwest toward Karlovac.
 This perfectly straightforward stretch is about 50 kilometers long.
 You’ll notice signs for exit 3 to Karlovac.
-Leave the highway there and drive through the center of Karlovac on prilaz Većeslava Holjevca.
+Leave the highway there and drive through the center of Karlovac on April Većeslava Holjevca.